Apple releases budget iPhone SE priced at US$399 as coronavirus stalls economy

 REUTERS: Apple Inc on Wednesday released a smaller iPhone priced at US$399, cutting the starting price for the company's smartphone line in a move to broaden its appeal to budget-conscious customers as the coronavirus hobbles the global economy.

 The lower-cost model could also attract more consumers to Apple services, a growing driver of revenue.
-Shares of Apple fell 1.1per cent, less than the 2.8per cent decline of the S&P 500 index.
+Shares of Apple fell 1.4per cent, less than the 2.8per cent decline of the S&P 500 index.

+Apple will start taking orders for the phone on its website on Friday, with delivery of devices expected to start April 24.

-The iPhone SE, available April 24, is the second generation of a previous value model.
-It will start at US$50 less than what was previously the cheapest iPhone available, the US$449 iPhone 8, which will be retired.
+The iPhone SE will start at US$50 less than what was previously the cheapest iPhone available, the iPhone 8, which will be retired.
 The SE comes with a 4.7-inch display and the same processor chip as Apple's most advanced phone, the 11 Pro.
-The SE lacks 5G capability and Apple's facial recognition system to unlock the device, instead relying on a fingerprint sensor similar to older models.
+The SE lacks Apple's facial recognition system to unlock the device, instead relying on a fingerprint sensor similar to older models.
+While the new iPhone adds features such as wireless charging and a high-end camera, it lacks connectivity for 5G, the next generation of mobile data networks.

 The announcement comes as the United States and much of the world is reeling from the novel coronavirus, although U.S. political leaders have begun to talk about ending stay-at-home orders and restarting the economy, hoping record deaths and falling hospitalizations represent a peak.